 Insurance exists because we cannot predict the future.

 We buy insurance policies to protect us against unforeseen tragedies.
 But let’s be clear about what insurance is and is NOT.

 Insurance is based on math, probabilities, on actuarial science.
 Insurance companies attempt to evaluate your entire life’s history.

 - medical history

 And actuarial science determines the risks associated with your life.
-The underwriters calculate, based on your factors, a monthly payment to cover a certain level of risk.
+Based on your factors, the underwriters calculate a monthly payment to cover a certain level of risk.